OPahunang/Mission-to-Mars/README.md

 ## Overview:

-Mission to Mars is an exploration of information about Mars that will gather data from different websites to conveniently show in one website location.
-With the use of web scraping and gathering latest data from the web and storing data to database is the main goal of the project.
+Mission to Mars is space exploration of information about Mars,  the goal is to gather data from different websites and conveniently show in one website location.

+With the use of web scraping and gathering latest data from the web and storing data to Mongo database is the main goal of the project.

 ## Results: